wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

     "ratee": pk_ratee,
     "score": 100, // 0 means DO NOT trust; 100 means TRUST
     "confidence": 80, // OPTIONAL; number between 0 and 100 percent
-    "context": {
+    "comments": "lorem ipsum", // OPTIONAL; will be stored in the content of the note "context": {
       "action": naddr_action, // or note id
       "category": naddr_category,